Tuesday, 15 November 2005

 I had put on two shirts, one over another but I was still shivering.
 I was almost tempted to wrap the woollen blanket in the room around me as I went out for dinner, but I resisted.
 Outside, it was still raining.

 In the dining room, I was looking around for a place when I saw him.
 He smiled at me and nodded, pointing to the empty chair in front of him.
-I vaguely remembered him as we had waited at Bologna airport for the flight to Paris and both of us had missed our connecting flights.
+I vaguely remembered him as we had waited at Bologna airport for the flight to Paris.
+He had missed his connecting flight.

-Air France had put us at a hotel inside the Astrix resort, about 20 km from the airport.
-He seemed happy to have found an "Italian" co-passenger and was a little suprised when I told him my name, that was clearly not Italian.
+He seemed happy to have found an "Italian" co-passenger and he was a little suprised when I told him my name, that was clearly not Italian - it made me happy because it meant that I looked sufficiently Italian!

 I am not much of a drinker and after a little wine, I tend to become silent, if not downright sleepy.
 He was the other kind, the type who opens up after a few glasses.
 Soon he was telling me about himself.
 He lived in Reggio Emilia, about 30 km north of Bologna and worked for some factory that exported machines.

-He didn't ask me any questions and I was content to listen to him, feeling the wine take away a bit of that chill that seemed to have seeped down to my bones.
+He didn't ask me any questions and I was content to listen to him, feeling the wine take away a bit of that chill that had seeped down to my bones.
 Soon he was telling me about his wife.
 She was anorexic and refused to eat.
-She was worried about gaining fat and in the process, thin as a skeleton.
+She was worried about gaining fat and in the process, had become thin as a skeleton.
 She had been admitted in hosiptal twice but nothing seemed to work.
-He said that he was stressed and not too sure if he could continue much morewith this life.
+He said that he was stressed and not too sure if he could continue much more with this stressful life.
 In front of him, she tried to eat but he was sure that afterwards she went to the toilet to vomit.

 I was horrified.
 I knew about anorexia but I had never thought about living with someone anorexic.